Chart Color Schemes

 Chinchilla has a typical household mix, with a higher-than-average median household size

-Family households account for 70.2% of all households, including 30.1% couples with children, 28.2% couples without children, and 11.3% single parent families.
-Non-family households make up the remaining 29.8%, with lone person households at 26.8% and group households comprising 3.0%.
-The median household size is 2.6 people, which is larger than the Rest of Qld average of 2.5.
+Family households dominate at 70.2% of all households, comprising 30.1% couples with children, 28.2% couples without children, and 11.3% single parent families.
+Non-family households make up the remaining 29.8%, with lone person households at 26.8% and group households comprising 3.0% of the total.
+The median household size of 2.6 people is larger than the Regional Qld average of 2.5.

 Frequently Asked Questions - Households